-TYPES OF ONLINE HARASSMENT A third of respondents who were harassed reported being called offensive names (33%).
+- 66-year-old politically liberal, gay white Protestant man TYPES OF ONLINE HARASSMENT A third of respondents who were harassed reported being called offensive names (33%).
 This was the most frequent complaint, followed by being purposefully embarrassed (22%), being physically threatened (16%), and being harassed for a sustained period (11%)-that is, ongoing or coordinated harassment.
-Online Harassment Experienced: Ever versus Past 12 Months Which, if any, of the following have ever happened to you, personally, online?
+Online Harassment Experienced: Ever vs. Past 12 Months Which, if any, of the following have ever happened to you, personally, online?

-When asked about the past 12 months, 23% of those harassed reported experiencing some type of online harassment, including 18% who were called offensive names, 10% who were deliberately embarrassed, and 6% who were physically threatened.

-I was being sent repeated lewd images by different phone numbers and one or two of them used my name specifically.
+When asked about the past 12 months, 23% of those harassed reported experiencing some type of online harassment, including 18% who were called offensive names, 10% who were deliberately embarrassed, and 6% who were physically threatened. " I was being sent repeated lewd images by different phone numbers and one or two of them used my name specifically.
 I ended up changing my number and filing a police report.

 24-year-old politically very liberal, straight white Jewish woman